Mayamruga

 Mayamruga (Kannada: ಮಾಯಾಮೃಗ; lit: 'The Illusionary animal') is a Kannada language teleserial directed by T. N. Seetharam jointly with P. Sheshadri and Nagendra Sha.
 It was first aired on DD Chandana in 1998, then it got re-aired on Zee Kannada on 10 March 2014.
 From June 4, 2021, it began to be uploaded on YouTube as online content until 3 June 2022 with 363 episodes.

 Plot

-Mayamruga revolves around five middle-class women (Malavika, Shree Lakshmi, Brunda, Dakshayini & Vidhya) who are striving to maintain a balance between their personal and principled living.
+Mayamruga revolves around five middle-class women, Malavika, Shree Lakshmi, Brunda, Dakshayini and Vidhya, who strive to maintain a balance between their personal and principled living.

 Mayamruga in this serial is contexed as a dream that cannot be realized.